o2dazone/StravaWeather/README.md

 Clone this repo down.
 Open up Chrome, and go to your Extensions.
 Check the box "Developer Mode" and click the button "Load unpacked extension...".
 Navigate to this directory, and enjoy!

 # Why
 I got tired of seeing people putting one another on blast for a KOM.
-This demystifies a lot of what went down
+This demystifies a lot of what went down.

 # I GOT A LEGIT KOM, THE WEATHER DATA IS WRONG!!!!
-This might be true, which is why I also include a static link to Wunderground's historical weather page.
-See for yourself, if it's inaccurate, or you otherwise feel your effort was made by hard work, tell someone who cares lol. (ps not me)
+This might be true, which is why I also include a link to Wunderground's historical weather page on the mph/arrow.